kodezero1/SummarizeMe/readme.md

 ## Getting Started

-Follow these steps to set up and run the AI Summarizer locally:
+Follow these steps to set up and run SummarizeMe locally:

 1. **Clone the Repository**: Start by cloning this repository to your local machine.